robang74/redfishos/scripts/README.md

 This script provides a *standard* system configuration immediately after the first boot, after the flashing procedure:

-* [scripts / rfos-first-setup.sh](../rfos-first-setup.sh) - it is now available for testing by advanced end-user (reworked on 3rd Aug 2023).
+* [rfos-first-setup.sh](rfos-first-setup.sh) - it is now available for testing by advanced end-user (reworked on 5th Aug 2023).

+It has been designed to be functional even when the mobile device has not any Internet connection executing it from a GNU/Linux workstation.
+Hower, it works also running on the mobile device with some limitations which makes it useful for a 2nd time setup at user on-demand request.

 These are its dependencies:

-* [scripts / rfos-script-functions.env](../rfos-script-functions.env) - it is the canvas that will collect all the generic functions.
+* [rfos-script-functions.env](rfos-script-functions.env) - it is the canvas that will collect all the generic functions.

-* [pcos / sfos-ssh-connect.env](sfos-ssh-connect.env) - it is the bash environment required by the script above for SSH automatic connection.
+* [pcos / sfos-ssh-connect.env](pcos/sfos-ssh-connect.env) - it is the bash environment required by the script above for SSH automatic connection.

 * [patch / sfos-ssh-connect-env](https://coderus.openrepos.net/pm2/project/sfos-ssh-connect-env) - it is the script that enable the quick & safe password-less root-login via SSH, a system setup-up required by the environment above.